dottorepie/Cosmografiko/README.md

 //main aesthetic and conceptual framework of this sound installation is to showcase and make immersive and tangible, not only a music of the spheres, but also the fact that the univerese no matter how unimaginably vast is measureable and its fuel consciousness.
+If we accept that and scientifiaclly prove it, something only possible through mathematics, then we can only speculate how the previous one was or how the next one might be.
+There is no afterlifer there is no reencarnation there is no excuse such as 'god' there is only one cosmos 'the best possible one, under sufficient reason'.